 The concept of true knitting ought reasonably (if not tautologically) to include knitting as defined by the practitioners of that craft.
-Current tutorial texts divide this into two primary schools.
-The sole difference between them that is visible in the finished fabric is whether the fundamental knit stitch is twisted or open.
-They are called Eastern knitting and Western knitting respectively.
-(I’ll discuss the origin of these terms in a separate post but will note for now that it has not been established that Eastern is the older form.)
+Current tutorial texts distinguish between Eastern style and Western style knitting.
+The sole difference between them that is visible in the finished fabric is whether the completed stitches are twisted or open.
+(I’ll discuss the origin of these terms in a separate post but will note for now that it has not been established that crossed knitting is the older form.)

-Western knitting is more widely practiced and therefore the one for which printed instructions are most commonly prepared.
-Eastern knitters need to know how to deal with such patterns but the difference between the schools is otherwise of little practical concern.
-There is also a “combination” knitting that employs a hybrid of Eastern and Western techniques to produce a Western structure, but this does not occupy a niche of its own in the present discussion.
+The Western knitting style is more widely practiced and therefore the one for which printed instructions are most commonly prepared.
+Eastern style knitters need to know how to deal with such patterns but the difference between the schools is otherwise of little practical concern.
+There is also a “combination” knitting that employs a hybrid of Eastern and Western elements to produce an open stitch structure, but this does not occupy a niche of its own in the present discussion.

 A detailed classification system needs at least to recognize production methods.
-The two primary techniques for hand knitting employ a peg loom (subdivided into round and straight forms, with a number of ways to use a single hook for working stitches on them) or knitting needles (with smooth tips or hooked tips and, again, several ways to manipulate them).
+The two primary techniques for hand knitting employ a peg loom (subdivided into round and straight forms, using a single hook for working stitches on them) or knitting needles (with smooth tips or hooked tips and several ways to manipulate them).
 Both can produce twisted and open knit stitches with equal ease and neither can normally create other forms of looping.

 This suggests that true knitting can usefully be defined both as the application of those implements to the manufacture of knitted structures, and as fabric resulting from that process.
 This does disallow machine knitting, but that includes many structures that cannot be produced by hand knitting and is generally discussed in a terminological and conceptual framework of its own.
-For present purposes, knitting machines will be seen as automated cousins of the peg loom (with varying degrees of distance), without encumbering the definition of true knitting.
+For present purposes, knitting machines will be seen as automated cousins of the peg loom, without encumbering the definition of true knitting.